michelou/simplelanguage/WIN.md

     <a href="https://www.graalvm.org/"><img style="border:0;" src="https://www.graalvm.org/resources/img/graalvm.png"/></a>
   </td>
   <td style="border:0;padding:0;vertical-align:text-top;">
-    In the following we describe how to build/run the <b><code><a href="https://github.com/graalvm/simplelanguage">SimpleLanguage</a></code></b> example project on a Windows machine.
+    In the following we describe how to build/run the <b><code><a href="https://github.com/graalvm/simplelanguage">SimpleLanguage</a></code></b> (aka SL) example project on a Windows machine.
 In particular we generate both the JVM version and the native version of the Java application.
   </td>
   </tr>
 </table>